 - Distance: about 40 miles

 From Inverness, it's just a short journey down to Aviemore.
 This is the main town in the Cairngorm Mountain Range and the base for the Strathspey Steam Railway.

-It's worth staying on in Aviemore to explore the local area - the half-tame reindeer herd is a particular favourite.
+It's worth staying on in Aviemore to explore the local area - the half-tame reindeer herd nearby is a particular favourite.